-Consumers in my demand model are subscribers to a streaming platform offering them a catalog of songs.22 Each day, these consumers open the streaming app and start receiving songs from the platform, as informed by the recommender system.
-For each song they receive, consumers make one of three possible choices: listen to the song (up to the amount necessary for an RBS), skip the song, or stop listening to the platform, which I treat as an
+Consumers in my demand model are subscribers to a streaming platform offering them a catalog of songs.17 Each day, these consumers open the streaming app and start receiving songs from the platform, whether from the recommender system or from other contexts.
+For each song they receive, consumers make one of three possible choices: listen to the song up to the amount necessary for a Royalty-Bearing Stream (RBS), skip the song, or stop listening to the platform, which I treat as an outside option.
+Figure 8 describes the decision tree for consumers in the demand model.